A History of the Whoniverse

 We have used the following conventions: Dates are in bold type.
 Story titles are in CAPITALS before the description of the events of those stories.
 Explanation of the dating and other speculation is in [square brackets].
 Story names are colour coded to indicate the type of story it is.
-The colour coding is as follows: Note: Because browser set-ups vary, the colour-schemes below may look different on your computer.
-Each description of a colour is formatted in the colour used for that category in the history.
+Colour codes are as follows:

 |Blue||The Doctor Who TV Series, Torchwood, and The Sarah Jane Adventures|